Quadratic programming: Convex quadratic programming

+Kapoor and Vaidya present another algorithm, which requires O(L * log L * n3.67 * log n) arithmetic operations.

+Non-convex quadratic programming

+If Q is indefinite, (so the problem is non-convex) then the problem is NP-hard.
+A simple way to see this is to consider the non-convex quadratic constraint xi2 = xi.
+This constraint is equivalent to requiring that xi is in {0,1}, that is, xi is a binary integer variable.
+Therefore, such constraints can be used to model any integer program with binary variables, which is known to be NP-hard.

-There can be several stationary points and local minima for these non-convex problems.
+Moreover, these non-convex problems might have several stationary points and local minima.
 In fact, even if Q has only one negative eigenvalue, the problem is (strongly) NP-hard.

-Integer constraints
+Moreover, finding a KKT point of a non-convex quadratic program is CLS-hard.

+Mixed-integer quadratic programming

 There are some situations where one or more elements of the vector x will need to take on integer values.
 This leads to the formulation of a mixed-integer quadratic programming (MIQP) problem.
 Applications of MIQP include water resources and the construction of index funds.

 Solvers and scripting (programming) languages

+Extensions

+Polynomial optimization is a more general framework, in which the constraints can be polynomial functions of any degree, not only 2.